Urinary tract infections for dogs are painful illnesses and cause a lot of troubles in affected dogs.

 Antibiotics like Clavamox and Cephalexin are most common in treating urinary tract infections for dogs.
 These antibiotics are able to destroy as well as inhibit the growth of the bacteria.
 After the prescribed dosage, which might range from 7 to 10 days or more, the vet will recommend a follow-up urine culture.
 This will confirm the effect of the antibiotic and whether it has been successful in eradicating the infection of your dog.

 In certain cases of complicated UTI, the vet might continue the antimicrobial therapy for as long as 4 to 5 weeks.
-To test the efficacy of the group of antibiotic, the urine culture is conducted typically after one week of the treatment.
+To test the efficacy of the group of antibiotics, the urine culture is conducted typically after one week of the treatment.

 Apple Cider Vinegar